A Diagnostic Benchmark for Sweden-Related Factual Knowledge: Introduction

 LLMs are predominantly trained on English data and often struggle to transfer knowledge acquired in one language to others \citep{chua2025crosslingualcapabilitiesknowledgebarriers}.
 As a result, they are factually inconsistent across languages \citep{qi-etal-2023-cross, wang-etal-2025-lost-multilinguality}.
 Models that are instruction tuned on translated data get strong results when the evaluation data is translated from English, but perform less well on datasets originally annotated in the target language \citep{chen2024gooddatamultilingualinstruction}. \citet{chen2024gooddatamultilingualinstruction} hypothesize that this performance gap is due to a knowledge mismatch: the model’s mostly English-based knowledge may not align with the knowledge required to solve tasks in the target language.
 This shows that the common practice of translating evaluation datasets has fundamental limitations.

-For Swedish, existing question answering (QA) datasets are either translated from English \citep{longpre-etal-2021-mkqa, singh-etal-2025-global, nielsen2024encodervsdecodercomparative} or generated by LLMs \citep{smart2025multiwikiqareadingcomprehensionbenchmark}.
+For Swedish, most existing question answering (QA) datasets are either translated from English \citep{longpre-etal-2021-mkqa, singh-etal-2025-global, nielsen2024encodervsdecodercomparative} or generated by LLMs \citep{smart2025multiwikiqareadingcomprehensionbenchmark}.
 While these are scalable ways to cover many languages, having \textit{only} such benchmarks leaves a gap in evaluating language-specific knowledge.
 Many multilingual datasets are US-centric and not equally meaningful in other cultures, and translation errors can affect the evaluation \citep{barth2025multilingualeuropeanlanguagemodels}.
-In particular, there is a lack of datasets targeting facts closely tied to Sweden, where much of the relevant information exists in Swedish.
+While there exist datasets that are derived from Swedish exams \citep{kurfali-etal-2025-swesat, hertzberg-lokrantz-2024-medqa}, there is a lack of datasets targeting \textit{facts closely tied to Sweden}, where much of the relevant information exists in Swedish.
 To address this gap, we introduce a dataset of 1,293 questions that capture local, culturally grounded knowledge about Sweden-related personalities and events.

 Our questions are diverse in difficulty.
 Many of the questions in our dataset are niche even in Sweden (such as the first question in Figure~\ref{fig:example}), while others even receive some international coverage (such as the second question in Figure~\ref{fig:example}).
 In any case, we make sure that question is answerable through a quick Google search in Swedish.
 The samples are provided in both Swedish and English to enable direct comparison of model performance and factual consistency across the two languages.